All of

 striped or bi-colored blooms?
 Keep in mind that light quality and

-weather will have an effect on the bloom colors of your roses.
+weather will have an effect on the bloom colors of your roses,

-a nodding flower just as pretty?
-At left is a Bourbon
+Are stiff, long, upright stems important or is a nodding flower just as pretty?
+At left is the Old Garden Rose, Grandmother's Hat.

-color?
-Most Species and Hybrid Rugosa roses are well-known for
+Would you like hips or colorful foliage for fall color?
+Most Species and Hybrid Rugosa roses are well-known for their hips.
+This photo is of Ballerina, a Hybrid Musk.

-Do you want to plant own-root roses or
+Do you want to plant own-root

 grafted

-rose varieties?
+rose

-Step 5: Know Your Tolerance for Disease
+Step 5: Know Your Tolerance for

 Some roses are highly disease prone and will not do well in certain